 If I had not won, I would have continued doing what I’m doing now, I would have just – you know – worked my way up to looking for an investor hopefully… but there wouldn’t have been a plan B any different from what I’m doing now.

-What would you suggest to someone struggling to decide whether they want to be employee, self-employed or businesspeople?
+What would you suggest to someone struggling to decide whether they want to be employed, self-employed or businesspeople?

 Really wise advice from you.